 |Full-time Graduate Study||0%|

-The diagnostic medical sonography (ultrasound) program is accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of the JRC-DMS.
+The bachelor of science in diagnostic medical sonography is accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of the JRC-DMS.

 Commission on Accreditation of Allied Health Education Programs